 UK pensions gender gap widens in past decade, figures show https://t.co/TSdITgJUpw— Guardian news (@guardiannews) March 26, 2018

 How to avoid pension problems

 Thankfully there are lots of things you can do to protect yourself from a shortfall in retirement.
 For when it comes to managing your pension, knowledge really is power and it’s never too late to start saving.
-Here are six things you can do now to avoid pension problems in the future.
+Here are several things you can do now to avoid pension problems in the future.

 1. Don’t put off saving into a pension